palantirnet/the-build/docs/properties.md

 Cool!
 This phing-ism is what powers our environment-specific property layering and loading:

-1. Properties are loaded from the phing call itself; for example, adding the flag `-Dbuild.test_output=artifacts/tests` will set the `build.test_output` property to `artifacts/tests`
+1. Properties are loaded from the phing call itself; for example, adding the flag `-Dbuild.env=circleci` will set the `build.env` property to `circleci`
 1. Set the `build.env` property (if it's not already set with `-D`) from the `PALANTIR_ENVIRONMENT` environment variable; if you're using [the-vagrant](https://github.com/palantirnet/the-vagrant), this will be set to `vagrant`
 1. Load properties from your `conf/build.[environment].properties`
 1. Load properties from `conf/build.default.properties`